-Surgery: Limb-sparing, function preserving surgery, with or without radiation therapy, is the surgical approach for many patients with sarcomas.
+Surgery: Limb-sparing, function preserving surgery, with or without radiation therapy, is the surgical approach for the majority of patients with an extremity sarcoma.
 The tumor, along with a margin of normal tissue around it, is removed in its entirety.
 In the past, amputation was the standard surgical approach, but with limb sparing procedures an amputation is rarely indicated now-a-days.
 For tumors that are in the abdomen or retroperitoneum, major, complex abdominal operations are often required.
+The extent of such of abdominal operations varies on the type of sarcoma.
 Surgery, in certain circumstances, is also used to remove tumors that have spread (metastasized) to organs such as the lung and liver with the goal of potentially improving survival.

 Chemotherapy: The use of traditional cytotoxic drugs to kill or slow the growth of cancerous cells is commonly employed in the treatment of various types of bone and soft tissue sarcomas.
 Chemotherapy can be administered prior to surgery as part of a multimodality treatment approach in conjunction with radiation therapy or it can be administered as sole therapy in patients with advanced tumors.
 However, due to the rarity and diversity of sarcomas, chemotherapy should be administered by a medical oncologist with expertise and experience in the management of patients with sarcomas.
 Furthermore, our sarcoma medical oncologists are up-to-date with the array of novel drugs that are being identified and used in the treatment of sarcomas and are actively involved in national and international sarcoma clinical trials.